-Think about all the times that you have sent a document to print in color when you could have chosen to print it in black-and-white.
+Think about all the times that you have sent a document to print in colour when you could have chosen to print it in black-and-white.
 When configuring your user access and printers, default your settings to print black-and-white and double-sided.
-Decreasing the level of color toner that is used and cutting the paper usage in half can significantly affect your total printing costs.
+Decreasing the level of colour toner that is used and cutting the paper usage in half can significantly affect your total printing costs.

 Eliminate personal printers.

 Personal printers that are easy to access can encourage negative printing habits.
 If an employee has to travel to the printer, even if it is only a few steps, they will be more cautious of unneeded printing.
 This will also cut down on the additional supply inventory needed, like paper and ink cartridges, for each personal printer.